tscizzle/self-caller/README.md

 1) Account SID
 2) Auth Token (for this to be visible, you have to click the dots)

-Copy and paste them into Sublime Text, so you have them available later.
+**Copy and paste them into Sublime Text, so you have them available later.**

-(When our code makes a request to Twilio to make a phone call for us, we will need to pass in both those things.)

-Set up some random new phone number on Twilio.
+Next, set up a random new phone number on Twilio.
 (When Twilio makes calls for you, it will be from this number.)
 - Under "Phone Numbers", click "Manage Numbers", click "Get Started", click "Get your first Twilio phone number".
 - A pop up should appear.
   - If next to "Voice:" it says "This number can receive incoming calls and make outgoing calls.", click "Choose this Number".
   - If it doesn't say that next to "Voice:", I guess click "Search for a different number".
 I haven't come across this situation yet though.
-- Copy and paste this phone number to wherever you saved your Account SID and Auth Token.
-You will need it later as well.
+- **Copy and paste this phone number to wherever you saved your Account SID and Auth Token.
+You will need it later as well.**

 (You can add this number to your Contacts as some funny name.
 Something you can show the person you're with and be like "Ooh, sorry, gotta take this.")

-Before we go back to the code to use our new Twilio account, let's test our setup.
-Twilio lets you test from within their website.
+Soon we will trigger a phone call from running code.
+But first, let's test our setup, since Twilio lets you test that straight from their website.

-Test your setup by making a phone call from Twilio's website.
+To test your setup by triggering a Twilio phone call to your own phone:
 - In the left menu, click the circle with the dots, click "Runtime", click "API Explorer", click "Calls", click "Make a Call".
 - Under "Parameters", the 2 fields you need to fill in are "TO" (the number to call), and "URL" (says what to do when the call connects).
   - Fill in the "TO" field with your own real phone number.
-  - Fill in the "URL" field with "https://demo.twilio.com/welcome/voice/" (when the call connects, it will use this demo auto-response).
+  - Fill in the "URL" field with https://demo.twilio.com/welcome/voice/ (when the call connects, it will use this demo auto-response).
   - (The "FROM" field is already filled in for you as the randomly generated phone number from earlier.)
 - Note that they show you something called a `curl` command in the panel on the right.
   - You can actually run the `curl` command from your Terminal if you wanted to, but we don't need to.